centech/LED-Control-Panel/README.md

   <img src="/images/panel2.jpg" alt="alt text" width="45%">
 </p>

-In retrospective i would probably increase the drilling holes for the PWMs and Switches to allow for a little more tolerance.
+In retrospective i would probably increase the drilling holes for the PWMs and switches to allow for a little more tolerance.
 Otherwise it turned out to be just perfect!
-Make sure to leave a big enough border, since there will be our wood frame and no backlight can reach this region.
+Make sure to leave a big enough border, since there will be the wood frame and no backlight can reach this region.
 Also add a cutting line on the perimeter for a clean material cut and also include the mounting holes.
 By the way i used the free software [Inkscape](https://inkscape.org/) and it worked like a charm.

 ### Cable Assembly